Claudia Campisano

 Let’s find out together!

-Cross-chain bridges are relatively “new tools” in the DeFi industry; they aren't as battle-tested as the oldest blockchains.
-If hackers have experience with blockchain coding - mostly Solidity and Rust languages- there's a chance they can find vulnerabilities and flaws in a bridge's smart contracts.
+They are relatively “new tools” in the DeFi industry; they aren't as battle-tested as the oldest blockchains.
+If hackers have experience with blockchain coding - mostly Solidity and Rust languages- there's a chance they can find vulnerabilities and flaws in a smart contracts.

-Moreover, some bridge projects make their codes open source to promote transparency.
+Moreover, some projects make their codes open source to promote transparency.

 Open-source codes help build trust and make it easier for malicious actors to review, copy, or manipulate a bridge's software.